webtrees/webtrees.github.io/_install/cloudflare.md

 can improve the performance of your site.

 However, when using this type of service, all requests to your site will come from Cloudflare, and not from the remote user.
+Hence you will only see Cloudflare's IP address in your logs - not the IP address of the actual user.

 Cloudflare provides details of the remote user in an HTTP header, and you must tell webtrees that it is OK to use/trust this header.

+Once you have finished the setup process, you will have a file `data/config.ini.php`.
-To do this, add the following line to the file `data/config.ini.php`:
+Add the following line to that file :

 ```
 trusted_headers="cf-connecting-ip"